-Experience this bucket list location in your own (or a hired) 4WD vehicle from Port Douglas, to the tip of Cape York, to the Gulf and back to (almost) Cairns.
+Experience this bucket list location in your own (or a hired) 4WD vehicle from Cooktown, to Weipa, to the tip of Cape York, to Iron Range National Park, all the way back to Atherton and a lot in between.
 Travel at a leisurely pace, within the security of a group tour environment.
 You don't need to have any off-road driving experience because your guide is also a professional 4WD instructor, so he'll assist you through the difficult sections.
 You'll have stories to tell about this trip for years to come!

 Get your iconic photo at the Tip of Cape York, experience a day trip to Thursday Island, drive on the Old Tele Track, ford challenging water crossings, swim in crystal clear streams, go fishing in remote locations, camp in wilderness settings, experience wildlife that exists nowhere else and make new friends.
 Find out what's included in the FAQ section below.

 We'll show you the best experiences of the Cape at a relaxed pace and get you and your vehicle home again in one piece.
 Places are limited to 8 client vehicles

 Duration: 18 Nights

 See below for what's included in the cost.
 You can phone or email Tony directly about the tour on the contact details below.
 Check out the Video Testimonials at the bottom of this page.

 • All the arrangements and bookings for the tour.
 Just get yourself, your gear and vehicle to Cooktown for our first night's included dinner and cabin accommodation.